railwayapp/docs/src/docs/guides/logs.md

 layout="responsive"
 width={1365} height={790} quality={80} />

-Similarly, logs for a specific build can be viewed by clicking on the **Build Logs** tab.
+Similarly, logs for a specific build can be viewed by clicking on the **Build Logs** tab once you have a deployment open.

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1722993947/docs/build_logs_og7uec.png"